realA10001986/SID/README.md

 To start the Spectrum Analyzer (6021), issue ```INJECT_6021```

 To set the brightness level to 15 (6415), issue ```INJECT_6415```

-### Display messages

-Your SID can subscribe to a user-configured topic and display short messages received for this topic on its display.
-This can be used to display the status of other HA/MQTT devices, for instance alarm systems.

-Only characters a-z/A-Z/0-9 are supported, the maximum length is - given the nature of the display - eight characters.

 ### Setup